 Barkley was commissioned lieutenant on 27 October 1758, and in April 1763 was appointed to the cutter Hunter 4, serving off the Isle of Wight into the following year.
 He was promoted commander on 31 May 1766 and charged with recommissioning the Wolf 8, retaining her for the next three years in home waters and seeing some service off Cornwall.

 From 1774 Barkley commanded the Scarborough 20, going out to North American waters from Portsmouth.
 At the start of the following year he entered the Savannah River in command of a small squadron with the intention of obtaining supplies, but when the locals refused to sell him any he took possession of two dozen rice boats and despite an American attempt to set fireships upon his anchorage he carried them out to sea.
-In the summer of 1777 the Scarborough was at Halifax, sailing with a convoy to New York in June, before returning north.
+In early 1777 he commanded the Milford 28 in an acting capacity taking amongst scores of other vessels the American Continental Navy vessel Cabot 14 off Nova Scotia on 26 March.
+He was superseded by Captain Sir William Chaloner Burnaby at Halifax on 15 April, and upon returning to the Scarborough, he sailed with a convoy to New York in June, before returning north.

 In September 1781 he removed to the the dull sailing Prudent 64 which he commanded at the action off St. Kitts on 25 to 26 January 1782, having to rely on a rescue from her consorts to avoid capture.
 He subsequently fought at the Battle of the Saintes on 12 April, where the Prudent was unable to join the action.
 She did however capture the privateers Marquis de Castries on 25 April and Roebuck on 17 October.
 On 15 February 1783 the Prudent joined the St. Albans 64, Captain Charles Inglis and Magnificent 74, Captain Robert Linzee, in a duel with the French frigates Concorde 36 and Amphion 36 that saw the former taken by the Magnificent.